alleetanner/biopython/site-build/content/posts/03repos.md

 ## Using repositories manually
 Before we use BioPython to carry out a query, we will get familiar with a sequence archive using a browser.
 The key point here is that, as a starting point for answering a research question, we should become familiar with searching "as a human", before automating such searches.

 Let's visit [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
 It is worth getting familiar with at least the major sections of GenBank.
-(If the interface feels a bit out-of-date, you'll just have to get used to that!
-Research never moves as fast a commerce in terms of presentation, but the data remains the same.
-Consider the clunkiness as endearing!)

 ### Making your own FASTA files
 We are going to search for a well-characterised, ultra-conserved gene, that we are going to use for some common bioinformatics tasks.
 By the dropdown, select "Protein" - this is the name of the database we will be searching.
 Note the others in the menu - some are major DBs like gene and genome, others are more niche.
 In the search box, enter `signal recognition particle 72`.
 This is a ubiquitous gene in eukaryotes, and arguably in prokaryotes too.